Wokingham U3A Data Protection Policy

 Lawful, fair and transparent data processing

-Wokingham U3A requests personal information from potential members and members for membership applications and for sending communications about their involvement with the U3A.
-The forms used to request personal information will contain a privacy statement informing potential members and members as to why the information is being requested and what the information will be used for.
+Wokingham U3A requests personal information from potential members and members for membership applications and for sending communications regarding members’ involvement with the U3A.
+Members will be informed as to why the information is being requested and what the information will be used for.
 The lawful basis for obtaining member information is due to the contractual relationship that the U3A has with individual members.
-In addition members will be asked to provide consent for specific processing purposes.
-U3A members will be informed as to who they need to contact should they wish for their data not to be used for specific purposes for which they have provided consent.
+In addition, members will be asked to provide consent for specific processing purposes.
+Wokingham U3A members will be informed as to who they need to contact should they wish for their data not to be used for specific purposes for which they have provided consent.
 Where these requests are received they will be acted upon promptly and the member will be informed as to when the action has been taken.

 Processed for specified, explicit and legitimate purposes

 Members will be informed as to how their information will be used and the Committee of Wokingham U3A will seek to ensure that member information is not used inappropriately.
 Appropriate use of information provided by members will include:

 - Communicating with members about their membership and/or renewal of their membership